jacechua/stripe/README.md

 # stripe
-Playing around and some experimentation with the Stripe API.
+Code development and implementation with the Stripe API.